2.2 Economic accounts (ECB)

 5.4 Management and development of human resources (ECB)

 • Continue organising training activities on statistics for staff of the ECB, the National Central Banks of the European Union and to a limited extent for other central banks.
-The topics relate to the ECB relevant statistical fields (e.g. monetary and financial statistics; balance of payments and international investment position statistics; financial accounts; statistical data exchange and SDMX standards, etc.).
+The topics relate to the ECB relevant statistical fields (e.g. monetary and financial statistics; external statistics; financial accounts; statistical data exchange and SDMX standards, etc.).